kirkpsmith/voltammetry.py/README.md

 # voltammetry.py
 A Python package for working with voltammetry data

+Derived from `impedance.py` and `voltcycle`